Name: William Albon

 Division: 2nd Battalion

 Regiment: Bedford Regiment

 Person(s) placing the cross on behalf of the Arlesey Remembers You Project: Dylan Clark

 William Albone lived in Arlesey, Bedfordshire.
-His was in the 2nd Bedfordshire regiment and he was a prisioner of war, his identifacition number was 27805 and he was in the 2nd Battalion.
+His was in the 2nd Bedfordshire regiment and he was a prisoner of war, his identification number was 27805.
 He died siddenly at home on the 1st March 1919 when he was 22 years old.

 William died on the 1st March 1919 and his funeral was on Thursday, March 6th at the Arlesey Parish churchyard.
-His mummy and daddy, his brothers and sisters who were called Nellie, Bert, Annie and Dennis.
-His aunties and uncles were there too.
+His mummy and daddy, his brothers and sisters who were called Nellie, Bert, Annie and Dennis were there and his aunties and uncles were there too.
 Lots of people came to the funeral to say goodbye to William.

 William was a very good man who helped fight the war in this country.
 Everyone should remember him all of the time.